nayanex/NeighborlyApp/README.md

 ## Steps I Took

-The code provided to us initially does not contain `local.settings.json`, so we are not able to deploy the our functions using Azure CLI yet.

 If you could not retrieve your `local.settings.json`, but still have the createAdvertisement deleteAdvertisement code and so on, you can create a fresh Azure Function app.
-You can run the following shell script to create a new Function App.
+You can run the following shell scripts to create a new Function App.

 First we create our storage account.
 We use the following command: